thenexthub/Codira/docs/StringDesign.rst

   :``NSRegularExpressionSearch``: We can defer this functionality to
                                   Cocoa, or dispatch directly to ICU
                                   as an optimization.
 It's unlikely
-                                  that we'll be building Swift its own regexp engine for 1.0.
+                                  that we'll be building Codira its own regexp engine for 1.0.

 ---------